Dairy Free Banana Pancakes with Pumpkin

 1/2 cup rolled oats (40g)

-40g farine de blé noir or gluten-free flour
+40g farine de blé noir or buckwheat flour

 2 rounded teaspoons gluten free baking powder